 - Preheat your oven to 150C/300F.
 Grease an 8in deep pie dish and set aside.

-- Place the eggs and sweetener (swerve) in a large bowl and whisk together for 5 minutes, until they have paled in color.
+- Place the eggs and erythritol in a large bowl and whisk together for 5 minutes, until they have paled in color.3 large Eggs, 2 ounces Erythritol

 - Place the pie dish into a large roasting dish and make a water bath but adding enough hot water to go halfway up the side of the pie dish.